w3c/trace-context/spec/20-http_header_format.md

 ## Versioning of `traceparent`

-Implementation is opinionated about future version of the specification.
+This specification is opinionated about future version of the trace context.
 Current version of this specification assumes that the future versions of `traceparent` header will be additive to the current one.

-Implementation should follow the following rules when parsing headers with an unexpected format:
+Implementations should follow the following rules when parsing headers with an unexpected format:

 1. Pass thru services should not analyze version.
 Pass thru service needs to